Recent college graduates often explore the pros and cons of joining a corporate department or a public relations firm.

 • Growth may be limited unless switching employers.

 • May be slower-paced.

 • Heavy involvement with executive staff.
 The impact of your work is seen instantly.
 You are an important staff member.

 • Expected to be skilled in all areas.
 Peers have little time to train you.

-• Working at the same “client” all the time.
+• Working with the same “client” all the time.
 An advantage of this is you’re familiar with the client.
-A disadvantage is it gets boring
+A disadvantage is it gets boring.

 A PR firm will give the recent graduate a breadth of experience:

-• There is a lot of variety in the work and an opportunity to advance rapidly
+• There is in the work and an opportunity to advance rapidly.

-• Networking a lot which can provide better job opportunities
+• Networking, which can provide better job opportunities.